handeyeco/Grandbot/README.md

 ## Arp

-I had extra memory on the Nano, so I decided to program Grandbot to play synths with me.
+I had extra memory, so I decided to program Grandbot to play synths with me.
 He's now a chaotic, generative, pattern-based arpeggiator.

 This requires the additional MIDI board for Grandbot.